Recommended Reading: Craft Books

 The Story Grid: What Good Editors Know by Shawn Coyne

 Extremely valuable look at the elements of successful stories.
-Maybe not the most well-edited book on writing–and the images in the electronic version are small enough to be barely worthwhile–but it’s still an excellent resource.
+Maybe not the most well-edited book on writing—and the images in the electronic version are small enough to be barely worthwhile (at least when I purchased it years ago)–but it’s still an excellent resource.
 There is a bit of a focus on thrillers, as well.

 The Plot Whisperer: Secrets of Story Structure Any Writer Can Master by Martha Alderson